TimonVS/pr-labeler-action/README.md

       - uses: TimonVS/pr-labeler-action@v3
         env:
           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
+          CONFIG_FILENAME: ".github/pr-labeler.yml" # optional, .github/pr-labeler.yml is the default value
 ```

 ## Configuration

-Configure by creating a `.github/pr-labeler.yml` file.
+Configure by creating a `.github/pr-labeler.yml` file or choose another filename and path with setting `env.CONFIG_FILENAME` to a different value.
+When you dont
+create a filename at the default path (or your custom path) the [default configuration](#default-configuration) will be used.

 For example: